ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 This is very similar to solving an equation in mathematics.
 Equation on numbers accepts either zero, exactly one, several or infinitely many solutions.
 Nominal type checking finds that either zero, exactly one or any type can be used in an expression.

 In the structural approach of typing, type definitions are optional, they can be omitted.
 Type checking an expression constructs a data structure that represents the types which are compatible with it.
-These data structures are displayed as type expressions sharing ressemblance with regular variants.
+These data structures are displayed as type expressions sharing ressemblance with simple variants.

 ### Learning Goals

 The goal of this tutorial is to make the reader acquire the following capabilities:
-- When possible, translate regular variants into polymorphic variants
+- When possible, translate simple variants into polymorphic variants
-- When possible, translate polymorphic variants into regular variants
+- When possible, translate polymorphic variants into simple variants
 - Choose to use polymorphic variant when really needed

-## A Note on Regular Variants and Polymorphism
+## A Note on simple Variants and Polymorphism

 The type expression `'a list` does not designate a single type, it designates a family of types, all the types that can be created by substituing an actual type to type variable `'a`.
 The type expressions `int list`, `bool option list` or `(float -> float) list list` are actual exmaples of types which are members of the family `'a list`.